 Specific: it should be as targeted as possible.

-Measurable: wanting more employee satisfaction is good, wanting 90% employee satisfaction is better.
+Measurable: wanting high employee satisfaction is good, wanting 90% employee satisfaction is better.

 Achievable: do not set objectives that are out of reach.
 Break the objective down into several sub-steps to ensure a coherent roadmap.

-Realistic: make sure you can learn from the event and can easily reorganize it to improve.
-Create an objective that can be achieved with the means at your disposal.
+Relevant: make sure you can learn from the event and can easily reorganize it to improve.
+Create an objective that aligns with your long-term goals.

 Here are some examples of KPIs you can learn from.